 #12: Carve Out a Path for Building the Future of the Company

-Strategic planning, that is a component of corporate governance, is also valuable for building on the company’s future.
-As noted, the company’s management can use the policies and controls in place to develop new talent and support employee development and growth.
+Strategic planning, a component of corporate governance, is also valuable for building on the company’s future.
+As noted, the company’s management can use the policies and controls to develop new talent and support employee development and growth.
 That helps build the employee component of the business.

-In addition to this, it is able to build long term shareholder value that’s lasting for generations to come.
-With tools like succession planning, the company not only knows who will likely take over when the leadership leaves or retires or when the board of directors needs to change, but there is a path in place to help govern the selection process, the training, and the transition itself.
+In addition, it can build long-term shareholder value that will last generations.
+With tools like succession planning, the company knows who will likely take over when the leadership leaves or retires or when the board of directors needs to change.
+Still, there is also a path to help govern the selection process, training, and transition.

 See Related: Perrigo Company plc ESG Profile (PRGO): Is It Sustainable?